acoppes/acoppes/site/_drafts/tdd-games.markdown

 <span>Shows the test case running but no logic yet</span>
 </div>

-After some magical implementation where I use physics triggers and redirect the body velocity, I have the test working as I expected:
+After some magical implementation with physics, trigger callbacks and changing velocities, I have the test working as I expected:

 <div class="post-image">
 <video width="100%" controls>